RedPenguin101/Notes_Rust/basics.md

 }
 ```
 _note you have to pass in a reference when calling the function, and the function has to expect a reference, not an object_

+### mutable references
+* By default, an object can't change something it borrows.
+If you want the function to modify, you have to pass a _mutable reference_ with `&mut s` (the object you're passing itself has to be declared mutable too)
+* you can only have 1 mutable reference to an object in scope at any one time (to prevent data races)

 ```rust
 // mutable referecnce